panubo/docker-staticsite/README.md

 - `CACHE_CONTROL_DEFAULT="public, max-age=3600"` - Default Cache-Control header to set (optional).
 - `CACHE_CONTROL_DEFAULT_OVERRIDE="public, max-age=60, s-maxage=60"` - Alternate default Cache-Control header (optional).
 - `CACHE_CONTROL_OVERRIDE_N` - Override the Cache-Control header for a file.

+### Templater

+The templater function runs with both entrypoint commands.
+Useful for generating `env.js` configuration for dynamically configurable JS apps.

+Templates must be written in [gomplate](https://docs.gomplate.ca/) template syntax.
+All templates must be written to utilise environment variables as the context data source.

+- `RENDER_TEMPLATE_N` - full path to template file to render.
+If template ends in `.tmpl` it will be removed from the output file.

 ### Cache Control Override